HotSauceJS/BeginningNode/lesson_02/README.md

-# Lesson 02
+# Lesson 02 - Express

-Express Basics
+Express is a minimal web framework with enough flexibility to let you build your applications to your liking.

 ## Outline